Irene-24/generator/gen-art.md

 ```

 When we run this code in any terminal with the `generator` command, we are prompted with a set of questions to answer.
-Play around with the different configurations.
+Play around with different configurations.

 My output